EllisLab/Disable-Email/disable_email/README.md

 # Disable Email 📫📪

-This add-on disabled outgoing email for your ExpressionEngine website, except for a domain that you approve.
+This add-on disables outgoing email for your ExpressionEngine website, except for a domain that you approve.
 This allows you to work on a membership-based site with live data on a local development or staging server, without fear of errant email notifications being sent to members.

 ## Requirements